EndlessCodeGroup/RPGInventory/README.md

 ## For server owners
 Just copy plugin to `plugins/` folder.
-Also you can disable sending of information about server core and installed plugins in the Inspector's config.
+Also you can disable sending of information about server core and installed plugins in the `inspector.yml` that stored in directory of the each plugin that uses Inspector.

 ### Config example
 ```yaml